Frequently Asked Questions

 Our club is one of several in the Oakville area.
 All clubs offer the same basic structure as laid out in its charter by Toastmasters International.
 However, there are variances in terms of location, timing of meetings, meeting structure, seniority of members, etc. You are best advised to sample several clubs to determine which is the most suitable for you.
-Click here for a list of other Oakville clubs.
+Toastmasters Clubs can be found in the global directory at Toastmasters international here.

 Where and When does Glen Abbey Toastmasters meet?

-Currently we have online Zoom sessions and you can get the link to the next session by sending us an email!
-For our in-person meetings, we meet at Glen Abbey United Church (Oakville) on Wednesdays at 7:30 pm from September to June.
-Click here for more information.
+Currently we alternate between in-person meetings, and Zoom sessions.
+You can get the link to the next session by sending us an email!
+For our in-person meetings, we meet at Trafalgar Park Community Centre (Oakville) on Wednesdays at 7:30 pm from September to June.

 What Happens at a Meeting?